 Ransomware is a type of malware that accesses a victim's files, locks and encrypts them and issues a warning to the victim that a ransom must be paid (through online payment methods) to get those files back.
-Ransomware is often spread using malicious email attachments/links (also called phishing) or downloads.
+Cybercriminals use such tricks to try to get users to visit websites or click on attachments /links that appear legitimate but actually contain malicious code.